Top 10 Cottonwood Wineries in Arizona

 Tantrum Wines

 The female winemaker crafted wines for women, which means they are sweeter than most.
-We each did a red flight of 4.
-Given that we only liked 2 of the 4, we’d encourage you to make your own decision and try them for yourself.
+(Note: we don’t believe women only enjoy sweet wines.
+I, Sam (she/her) personally prefer bold, dry reds).
+We each did a red flight of 4 wines.
+Even though we only liked 2 of the 4, we’d encourage you to try them for yourself and make your own decision.

 Just because it wasn’t our cup of tea, doesn’t mean it isn’t yours.